 Your family's adventure will start with the conductor handing you a special "Eye Spy" clue card before you board the train.
 While traveling through the forests of the parks, you and your family will then search for the "Halloween friends" mentioned on the card.
 After the ride, guests are invited to enjoy Halloween movies, snacks, and children's activities in the Train Station Party Room.

 Geared toward children under 9 years old, but also suitable for the whole family, the Halloween Eye Spy train reservations can be booked in advance online at either the Cabin John or the Wheaton Regional Park website, but you will still need to arrive at least 15 minutes before your scheduled departure time to guarantee your seat.
 The event usually asks families to bring a canned food item for a local charity.

 The popular Kings Dominion amusement park in Doswell, Virginia, has its own version of Six Flags' Fright Night each Halloween season, but it might just be more terrifying than its predecessor's.
-Featuring 10 mazes, six scare zones, and more than 20 terrifying rides, Halloween Haunt at Kings Dominion is sure to be a hit among thrill-seekers in your family.
+Featuring 10 mazes, six scare zones, and more than 20 terrifying rides, Halloween Haunt at Kings Dominion runs weekends from September 21 to November 2, 2019, and is sure to be a hit among thrill-seekers in your family.

-While the attractions of The Haunt bring out the scares at night, families and children can enjoy the Planet Snoopy attractions during the day, featuring Halloween family-favorite activities, including a hay maze, pumpkin painting, the chance to get behind the wheel of a pedal tractor, live entertainment and more.
+While the attractions of The Haunt bring out the scares at night, families and children can enjoy attractions during the day at the Great Pumpkin Fest, held in Planet Snoopy and featuring Halloween family-favorite activities, including a hay maze, pumpkin painting, the chance to get behind the wheel of a pedal tractor, and Peanuts characters dressed up in Halloween costumes.